-The Transportation Division, El Dorado County Fire Protection District and Long Range Planning Division reviewed the application materials and site plan for adequate access for emergencies.
+Rationale: DOT, EDCFPD and El Dorado County Planning and Building Department's Long Range Planning Division (LRP) reviewed the application materials and site plan for adequate access for emergencies.

 The project was required to address the adequacy of vehicle parking for anticipated demand, vehicle types, and zoning requirements.
 It was determined by the traffic study that the project would have an adequate turn radius for a firetruck.
 As such, the proposed project is considered to allow for adequate access and on-site circulation for emergency vehicles.
 The fire department review of plans associated with building permit would ensure compliance with these standards.
 As conditioned the project would provide the required access.
 The project is in compliance with the General Plan Policy.